TablePress/TablePress/readme.txt

 == Installation ==

 The easiest way to install TablePress is via your WordPress Dashboard.
-Go to the "Plugins" section and search for "TablePress" in the WordPress Plugin Directory.
-Then you can click "Install" and the following steps will be done for you automatically.
-You'll just have to activate the plugin.
+Go to the "Plugins" page and search for "TablePress" in the WordPress Plugin Directory.
+Then click "Install Now" and the following steps will be done for you automatically.
+You'll just have to activate TablePress.

-Manual Installation works just as for most other WordPress plugins:
+Manual installation works just as for other WordPress plugins:

-1. Download and extract the zip file and just drop the folder "tablepress" into the "wp-content/plugins/" directory of your WordPress installation.
+1. Download and extract the ZIP file and move the folder "tablepress" into the "wp-content/plugins/" directory of your WordPress installation.

-1. Activate the plugin "TablePress" on your "Plugins" page.
+1. Activate the plugin "TablePress" on the "Plugins" page of your WordPress Dashboard.

 1. Create and manage tables by going to the "TablePress" section in the admin menu.

-1. Add a table to a page, post, or text widget, by adding the Shortcode `[table id=<your-table's-ID> /]` to its content.
+1. Add a table to a page, post, or text widget, by adding the Shortcode `[table id=<your-table's-ID> /]` to its content, or by using the "Table" button in the editor toolbar.

 1. You can change the table styling by using CSS code, which can be entered into the "Custom CSS" textarea on the "Plugin Options" screen.